ReactPoland/falcorjs-tutorial/text/303_add_edit_publish_articles_frontend.md

 All both h1 paragraphs are not needed as we want to have nice looking design instead of old one.

-After that go to the ***src/CoreLayout.js*** and please import a new AppBar component from the Material UI:
+After that go to the ***src/CoreLayout.js*** and please import a new AppBar component from the Material UI and two buttons:
 ```
 import AppBar from 'material-ui/lib/app-bar.js';
+import RaisedButton from 'material-ui/lib/raised-button';
+import ActionHome from 'material-ui/lib/svg-icons/action/home';
 ```

 .. and add this AppBar together with inline styles into the render: